Skip to content

 Cbox Init

-Production-grade PID 1 process manager for Docker containers.
-Multi-process orchestration, PHP-FPM auto-tuning, health monitoring, Prometheus metrics.
+PID 1 process manager for Docker containers.
+Handles signal forwarding, zombie reaping, PHP-FPM auto-tuning, health checks, and Prometheus metrics.

 The problem with PHP in containers

 Most PHP Docker setups use supervisord or a shell script as the entrypoint.
 Neither is a proper PID 1.
 Zombie processes accumulate, signals get lost, and health checks are an afterthought.
-Cbox Init solves this with a purpose-built process manager designed for PHP workloads.
+Cbox Init is a process manager built specifically for PHP in containers.

 It handles signal forwarding, zombie reaping, multi-process orchestration, and PHP-FPM auto-tuning in a single static binary.
 No runtime dependencies, no configuration files to maintain for simple setups.